-The terminology is so broad and, in some cases, so vague it becomes medically and legally ambiguous.
+The terminology is so broad and, in some cases, so vague that it becomes medically and legally ambiguous.
 It is virtually impossible to write a bill comprehensive enough to cover the special circumstances of each patient’s medical condition, which would be essential for the practice of good medicine and good law.

-Some groups such as the elderly, the immature or the indigent might be unduly pressured, because they do not want to be a “burden,” to cut down on the increasingly higher medical costs for treatment.
+Some groups such as the elderly, the immature, or the indigent might be unduly pressured because they do not want to be a “burden,” to cut down on the increasingly higher medical costs for treatment.